 Hello M?
 This is the janitor at the Newfoundland chapter of the Boy Scouts, here are your instructions.

-She shows her poor judgment in personnel by hiring double agents and letting the unhinged Bond go off on a vendetta.
+She shows her poor judgment in personnel by hiring double agents as well as letting the unhinged Craig go out and hunt down those responsible for killing his girlfriend, but whatever you do don’t you go off on a vendetta Bond.
 When she’s finally been brow beaten enough to haul in Bond, she displays more poor judgement by sending in a wafer thin, 20 something file clerk to turn around a rogue, muscle bound, trained killer.
 Leading me to…

 In this film she takes the form of Agent Fields the aforementioned youthful, minuscule file clerk.
 As I said she’s sent to turn back a trained killer bent on vengeance and set to ultimate rampage.
 This can’t possibly go wrong…